 Technology is evolving constantly.
 Every day the latest is replaced with the next best thing.
 Small business owners are, in particular, apprehensive about making IT purchases, as they fear that their technology will soon become outdated.
 Keeping up with technology while remaining wise with the company’s finances is a difficult task.
 Here are six ways to keep costs down.

 - Invest money on brand that comes with a warranty and service agreement.
-Paying a little extra to get a hardware or software that will grow with you is worthwhile.

 - Go for bundled packages that include local and long distance telecommunications along with high-speed internet and web hosting.
 This way you can save time and money.

 - Implement an “Acceptable Use” policy for employees.
-Unwarranted surfing the web takes time away from work and makes your technology and equipment vulnerable to viruses.
+Unwarranted surfing the web takes time away from work and makes your technology and equipment vulnerable to security threats.
 If you see problems resulting from improper use of equipment, you may want to consider investing in content filters to stop unwanted email and web content.